 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The deferred outflows of resources are related to the district's long-term pension obligations.
+The school district has a deferred outflow which is presented as a deferred outflow for pension.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The deferred inflows of resources are related to the district's long-term pension obligations.
+The school district has a deferred inflow which is presented as a deferred inflow for pension.

-See Note 8 for further details.
+See Note 15 for further details.